Implement a delegated OCSP responder

-Providing certificate revocation status through OCSP can have many benefits.
-These include quicker response time and smaller requirement for network bandwidth, as compared to Certificate Revocation Lists (CRLs), which can get large.
-This page provides information about configuring a delegated OCSP responder that works with Certificate Authority Service.
+Tracking certificate revocation status using OCSP can have many benefits.
+These include quicker response time and smaller requirement for network bandwidth, as compared to Certificate Revocation Lists (CRLs), which can get quite large.

-For instructions on configuring an OCSP responder with CA Service, see the README: OCSP responder for CA Service.
+For instructions about configuring an OCSP responder with CA Service, see the README: OCSP responder for CA Service.